-- Using less fat in cooking Stew, casserole or bake instead of frying; avoid cream in sauces and soups; avoid pastry toppings; always measure the amount of oil added with a spoon. - Using less sugar Avoid recipes which use a lot of sugar and where you can, add less sugar.
-For example try baking scones or wheaten bread instead of brownies or tray bakes. - Using less salt Add less salt or stock cubes/powder, use herbs and spices to add flavour instead. - Including more fibre rich foods like wholegrains, fruit and vegetables.
+Using less fat in cooking

+Stew, casserole or bake instead of frying; avoid cream in sauces and soups; avoid pastry toppings; always measure the amount of oil added with a spoon.

+• Using less sugar

+Avoid recipes which use a lot of sugar and where you can, add less sugar.
+For example if baking, try baking scones or wheaten bread instead of brownies or tray bakes.

+Using less salt

+Add less salt or stock cubes/powder, use herbs and spices to add flavour instead.

+• Including more fibre rich foods like wholegrains, fruit and vegetables www.safefood.net/Healthy-Eating/How-to/Cooking

 Use wholegrain rice or pasta instead of white versions; include more vegetables and pulses in curries, soups and stews; try fruit based desserts like fruit crumbles.